Fluoride in Los Angeles Tap Water: What You Should Know

 “…water systems practicing fluoridation adjust their fluoride content to 0.7 mg/L (parts per million), as opposed to the previous temperature-dependent optimal levels ranging from 0.7 mg/L to 1.2 mg/L. There is no change regarding federal health officials’ strong and long-standing support regarding the value of fluoridation of drinking water.”

 Fluoride is a fairly common element that naturally occurs in both water and plant life.
 The term fluoride typically refers to groups of chemical compounds that include fluorine.
 Surface water (lakes, rivers, streams) contain relatively low concentrations of fluoride (0.01–0.3 ppm, parts per million), while ground water sources tend to vary based on their exposure to minerals containing fluorine compounds, which can gradually leach into the water.
-Pollution in the atmosphere and other natural events like volcanic activity can also influence levels of naturally-occuring fluoride in water supplies.
+Pollution in the atmosphere and other natural events like volcanic activity can also influence levels of naturally-occurring fluoride in water supplies.

 Since plant life relies heavily on water, most forms of plants and vegetation contain various levels of fluoride.